-Section 35(1) of the Constitution Act, recognizes and affirms the existing Aboriginal and treaty rights of the Aboriginal peoples in Canada, however it does not specify the nature or content of the rights that are protected.
+Section 35(1) of the Constitution Act, recognizes and affirms the existing Aboriginal and Treaty rights of the Aboriginal Peoples in Canada, however it does not specify the nature or content of the rights that are protected.
 In 1990, the Supreme Court of Canada issued a landmark ruling in the Sparrow decision.
-This decision found that the Musqueam First Nation has an Aboriginal right to fish for FSC purposes.
+This decision found that the Musqueam First Nation has an Aboriginal right to fish for food, social and ceremonial (FSC) purposes.
 The Supreme Court found that where an Aboriginal group has a right to fish for FSC purposes, it takes priority, after conservation, over other uses of the resource.
-The Supreme Court also indicated the importance of consulting with Aboriginal groups when their fishing rights might be affected.
+The Supreme Court has also indicated the duty to consult with Aboriginal Peoples when their fishing rights might be affected.